omicsNLP/microbELP/README.md

    - Each detected entity is mapped to an NCBI Taxonomy identifier using curated lexical resources.

 4. **Output generation**
-   - Annotated BioC JSON files are written to a new output directory.
+   - Annotated BioC JSON files are written to a new output directory called `'./microbELP_result/'`.
    - Each annotation includes:
      - The **text span** of the entity
      - The **type** (e.g. `bacteria_species`)